Last updated: June 2026

 How to Host a Game on Mobile

-Blooket’s host dashboard works on mobile browsers, but it is significantly easier to manage on a desktop or laptop.
+Blooket’s host dashboard works on mobile browsers, but it’s significantly easier to manage on a desktop or laptop.
 If you must host from a phone, use Chrome or Safari in landscape mode.
 The player list and controls remain functional, but the smaller screen makes it harder to monitor everyone at once.

 How to Host With a Custom Question Set